jeshicawang/envision-jsx/README.md

 ## Prerequisites

-For now... envision will only understand your *unbundled* source code and you must use JSX.
+For now... envision will only understand your *unbundled* source code and assumes you are using JSX.